 SEX-ED + produces pedagogical supports that contribute to a better knowledge of genital anatomies and sexual responses.
-Its goal is to create tools that answer to the needs of sexuality education and sexual health professionals.
+It creates tools that answer the needs of sexuality education and sexual health professionals.

-SEX-ED + is the first project to create anatomically exact tools, based on human molding techniques, and presents the vast spectrum of genitalia (male, female, intersex, with voluntary or coerced surgeries, trans, etc. )
+SEX-ED + creates anatomically exact tools (based on human molding) and represents the vast spectrum of genitalia (male, female, intersex, with voluntary or coerced surgeries, trans, etc. )

-SEX-ED + aims to promote sex-positivity and a culture of consent through the creation and distribution of sexual education material and content.
+SEX-ED + aims to promote sex-positivity and a culture of consent.

 Behind SEX-ED +